 The deadline for consultation responses is 13 September 2017.

 Anglers launch legal challenge against canoeing National Governing Bodies -

 If you support our campaign…

 please click HERE… to register your support.
 Your vote counts!

 (but please don’t register more than once)

-(Updated manually after checking)
+(Updated manually after checking for duplicates etc)